youssefmohamed0/YOLOv8-object-detection-model/README.md

 ### The boundarymaker folder contains the model, main.py file, adn a sample image
 make sure the `predictions` folder and the `model.pt` file are both present within the boundarymaker folder

-By default the model takes the `sample-image.jpg` provided and adds bouning boxes to it
+A `sample-image.jpg` is provided for testing

 Upload any images to the boundarymaker folder and input its name when running the code